iKelvvv/MS5/README.md

 ### Products details page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
 Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Weight selector | Check the weight selector functionality by selecting each option.
-Adding each option to the basket to confirm the correct weight is selected. | PASS
+Add each option to the basket to confirm the correct weight is selected. | PASS
-Quantity Selector | Check the quantity selector functionality by selecting min and plus buttons where applicable.
+Quantity Selector | Check the quantity selector functionality by selecting minus and plus buttons where applicable.
 Adding a product to the basket to confirm the correct quantity selected is correct. | PASS
 Edit Button (SuperUser only) | Check the edit button is only accessible if the user is logged in as a SuperUser. | PASS Delete Button (SuperUser only) | Check the delete button is only accessible if the user is logged in as a SuperUser. | PASS

 ### Shopping bag page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
 Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Remove item from bag | Clicking the remove link on an item removes the item from the bag. | PASS Quantity Selector | Check the quantity selector functionality by selecting min and plus buttons where applicable.
 Adding a product to the basket to confirm the correct quantity selected is correct. | PASS
 Free delivery threshold | Adding products to the bag where the grand total value is under £250, the bag shows the free delivery warning message.
-The message dissappears when the grand total is over £250. | PASS
+The message disappears when the grand total is over £250. | PASS

 ### Checkout page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images and are responsive on all devices. | PASS
 Responsiveness | Check every element on the page for consistent scalability in mobile, tablet and desktop view.| PASS Checkout form | Filling in the form with the correct validation processes the order. | PASS Checkout form | Filling in the form with the incorrect validation shows errors messages. | PASS